kqee/pinscrape/README.md

 ### This package can be use to scrape images from pinterest just by using any search keywords.
 Install it just by using <br><br>
 `pip install pinscrape`

+# NOTE
+this version of pinscrape removes the need to use numpy and opencv. instead, it relies on requests, bs4 and some other modules.

 ### How to use?
 ```python
 from pinscrape import pinscrape